 And if you offer more than one provider, the PM software should also be capable of scheduling multiple providers simultaneously.
 Additionally, you should expect to categorize appointments based on color codes.
 This makes it possible to quickly and easily tell the nature of the appointment whether it’s a no show, cancellation, or a reschedule.

 Other scheduling functions that enhance your practice include the ability to search, sort, and print appointments.
 This helps if you’re compiling statistics, such as which types of appointments you have most, or if a patient wants a list of past or future appointments.

-A system which sends patients emails or text reminders is beneficial as well.
-In fact, one 60-study review published in the Journal of Medical Internet Research concluded that, in more cases than not, sending text or email reminders resulted in improved patient adherence to treatment protocol as well as a greater likelihood that the patient would actually show up to the appointment, reducing the occurrences of no-shows.
+A system that sends patients emails or text reminders is beneficial as well.
+In fact, one 60-study review published in the Journal of Medical Internet Research concluded that in more cases than not, sending a text or email reminders resulted in improved patient adherence to treatment protocol as well as a greater likelihood that the patient would actually show up to the appointment, reducing the occurrences of no-shows.

 Another practice management function that can save a lot of time is batch scheduling for multiple appointments.
 For instance, if you want to see a patient three times a week for the next two weeks, then two times a week for the following four weeks, your software should be able to automatically accommodate this.

 The scheduling portion of your software also needs to be able to interact with your other office systems as well.
 When a patient uses the kiosk to sign in, the appointment color-coded status will change to “showed”.
 Similarly if after 15 minutes past a patient’s appointment time the patient fails to show, the color-coded status would change to “No Show”.